Frequently Asked Questions

 Use our contact page to ask us any additional questions.
 We will do our best to reply with the information you need.

-Why we don’t facilitate international trips to visit our projects?
+Why doesn’t Free The Girls facilitate international trips to visit your international projects?

 Since we started as an organization, we have had a number of requests from individuals seeking to work with the women in our program.
 We love the hearts of the women and men who want to visit the project and lavish the ladies with love and encouragement.
 However, for a number of reasons, we simply don’t allow visitors.

 The primary reason we don’t allow visitors is that we don’t believe that short-term visits from outsiders are best for the long-term health and reintegration of the women.
 Agreeing with experts in the field of trauma, we believe that slow and patient investment by our committed staff and partners in the field is the best approach to reintegration.

 The second reason we don’t allow visitors is security.
 Some of the ladies we work with are still on the run from those who were controlling them in the past.
 Others have testified to authorities about their captors and their identities need to be protected.

 The third reason we don’t allow visitors is that we operate with a very lean staff, and we need our staff’s time and attention focused on working with the women in our program, not facilitating trips for visitors.